 No, other than I have applied at jobs and been turned down because I was white.
 Now, I have nothing against the black person [if he] was qualified better than I was.
 But when the guy comes into the interview, and I’m off on the side and I can hear them talking, and he can’t even speak English, he doesn’t know how to read a map, and they’re gonna make him a bus driver and hire him over me… I know why he got the job, and I don’t think that’s fair.

-Sociologists have a difficult time teaching White students about social privilege because the social benefits of Whiteness are difficult for people to “see” when they are part of the majority.
-See my previous post which also has some excellent resources to better understand this phenomena in Australia, New Zealand, the UK and the USA.
+Sociologists have a difficult time teaching white students about social privilege because the social benefits of whiteness are difficult for people to “see” when they are part of the majority.
+See my previous post to better understand this phenomena in Australia, New Zealand, the UK and the USA.